Implement security practices

 TE_CHAIN_ID will map to the command line flag

 --chain-id.
 While explicit command-line flags will take precedence over environment variables, environment variables will take precedence over any of your configuration files.
-For this reason, it is imperative that you lock down your environment so that any critical parameters are defined as flags on the CLI, or that you prevent modification of any environment variables.
+For this reason, it is imperative that you lock down your environment so that any critical parameters are defined as flags on the CLI, or prevent modification of any environment variables.